RD-191

-The RD-191 (Ракетный Двигатель-191) is a high-performance single-combustion chamber rocket engine, developed in Russia.
+The RD-191 (Ракетный Двигатель-191) is a high-performance single-combustion chamber rocket engine, developed in Russia and sold by Roscosmos.
 It is derived from the RD-180 dual-combustion chamber engine, which itself was derived in turn from the four-chamber RD-170 originally used in the Energia launcher.

 The RD-191 is fueled by a kerosene / LOX mixture and uses an oxygen-rich staged combustion cycle.
 In the future the engine is expected to become a workhorse in the Russian space sector, as older launch vehicles are phased out of production and service.

 Design

 Burn ignition is provided chemically, by feeding a starter fluid into the combustion chamber and gas generator, which is self-igniting on contact with liquid oxygen.
 The engine is capable of throttling down to 30% of nominal thrust; the design also allows for a short-duration enhanced thrust (up to 105% of nominal level) in emergency situations.
 A Cardan suspension provides for yaw and pitch controls by gimballed thrust deflection up to 8 degrees.

 A modern design, the engine incorporates sensors monitoring burn conditions.
 The measurements are used for telemetry and an emergency protection system.

 The engine's powerhead fulfills two additional functions, heating helium gas for pressurization of propellant tanks and generating hydraulic power for hydraulic actuators to deflect the nozzle and aerodynamic rudders.